Goodera raises Rs 80 Cr from Zoom Ventures, Elevation Capital, Nexus, Binny Bansal, others

-Goodera raises Rs 80 Crore from Zoom Ventures, Elevation Capital, Nexus, Binny Bansal and others
+Goodera raises Rs 80 Cr from Zoom Ventures, Elevation Capital, Nexus, Binny Bansal and others

 - +0